 The Real Deal #1: Millennials actually do want to own homes!
 In 2016 the Consumer Reports National Research Center surveyed 1,573 US Millennials regarding homes, the home buying process and their ideas on home ownership.
-Though just shy of a quarter of Millennials currently own their houses, !
+Though just shy of a quarter of Millennials currently own their houses, 71% of Millennials aspire to be homeowners!
 The issue is that many young professionals are still managing hefty student loans from college and the cost of living just keeps going up, thus saving that nest egg for a down payment is really difficult for many Millennials.
-Student loans are actually cited as the until later in life, as compared to previous generations.
+Student loans are actually cited as the most common reason why Millennials are waiting to buy homes until later in life, as compared to previous generations.

 Myth #2: All Millennials want to live in the heart of a city.

 The Real Deal #2: This one may shock you, but Millennials aren’t actually chomping at the bit to live smack in the center of metropolitan areas.
 They value experiences highly, but also highly value privacy, hence the goal is not actually living downtown, but keeping the downtown accessible—being able to enjoy the amenities of the city but not having to deal with city noises through the night, sparse parking, etc. Only about 25% of Millennial homeowners actually own properties in urban areas.

 For more insights check out What Millennials Expect of the New Real Estate Market

 Tag: real estate, home buyers, green homes, millennials, eco-friendly homes, real estate agents, realtor

 #millennial #tech #househuting #realestate #ecohomes #sustainability #lowmaintenance #smarthome #hometech #solar #newhome #realtysage #housegoals #realtors